Marjan Park Forest and Hill is the green oasis of Split City.

 The steps above the church on the northern side, source: VIP Holiday Booker

-- Church of St. Nicholas the Traveler
+7. Church of St. Nicholas the Traveler (Sv.
+Nikole na Gori)

-The Church of St. Nicholas the Traveler is located on the southern side of Marjan hill, above the main Viewpoint, on a plateau below the first Marjan Peak.
+The Church of St. Nicholas the Traveler is located on the southern side of Marjan Hill, above the main Viewpoint, on a plateau below the first Marjan Peak.
+It was built in the 13 century.

 Church of St. Nicholasphoto credit: Lidija Lolić Photography

-The location of the church provides an excellent view of the sea and the islands.
+The church's location provides an excellent view of the sea and the islands.
 St. Nicholas is a patron saint of children, sailors, merchants, travelers, fishermen, and engaged couples.
-On the feast of St. Nicholas which is celebrated on the 6thof December, there is a traditional mass is organized in the oldest Marjan church.

 Stone dedication near the Church of St. Nicholas, source: VIP Holiday Booker